SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 PCA is done step by step with SVD (singular value decomposition).
 PCA takes high-dimensional/high-feature data, and tells us which genes or variables are most valuable for clustering our data.

+# Tips
+1. scale each data point by the standard deviation for that feature
+2. Center your data
+3. How many principal components can you expect to find?
+Technically, there is a PC for each feature in the dataset.
+However, if there are fewr samples than variables, then teh number of samples puts an upper bound on the number of PCs with eigenvalues greater than 0.

+	max_num_PCs = min(len(df.columns[df.columns != "target"]), df.shape[0])

 Steps
 1. plot data (feature 1 along the x-axis and feature 2 along the y-axis)
 2. take averages values of each feature